 This enthused me to move into a care role that would utilise my skills and add value to the Bluebird Care family ethos; the feeling I get when providing a dedicated and caring individual from initial contact through to first day induction ….
 Is “Brill”

-My name is Robbie and I am a sprightly 12 year old cross labrador / deerhound.
+My name is Robbie and I am a rather sprightly 12 year old cross labrador / deerhound.

-I have been installed as the 'Chief Happiness Officer' within Bluebird Care Edinburgh; Not really sure about my specific role within the business, but it seems that everyone is pleased to see me, which makes me wag my tail even more than I normally do!
+I have been installed as the 'Chief Happiness Officer' within Bluebird Care Edinburgh; Not really sure what that actually means or about my specific role within the business, but it seems that I make people happy and everyone is pleased to see me, which makes me wag my tail even more than I normally do!

-My daily routine starts when I get a lift into work every day (by the Directors!), get spoiled to bits by the staff, taken for nice walks, get extremely well fed (including the odd sneaky snack), get well petted, get the odd scratch and sleep for as long as I want in my very comfy bed by the radiator.
+My daily routine starts when I get chauffeured into work every day by the Directors, get spoiled to bits by the all the staff, taken for nice walks, get extremely well fed (including the odd sneaky snack), get well petted, get the odd scratch and sleep for as long as I want in my very comfy bed by the radiator.

 It's got to be the best job ever!